cirosantilli/linux-cheat/filesystem.md

 If not present, most systems will search for a partition starting at the very beginning of the disk.

 In such case, the partition will be mounted directly at `/dev/sdb`, not `/dev/sdb1`

-## MBR

-The MBR is the first 512 sector of the device found.
-It contains:

--   a small piece of code (446 bytes) called the primary boot loader.

-    This code will then be executed.

-    Most often, all it does it to load a second stage bootloader like GRUB.

--   the partition table (64 bytes) describing the primary and extended partitions.

--   2 bytes for MBR validation check.

-    It is a fixed magic number <http://stackoverflow.com/questions/1125025/what-is-the-role-of-magic-number-in-boot-loading-in-linux>, that can be used to:

-    - check if the device has a MBR
-    - check endianess

-The MBR can only be at the start of a physical partition, not of a logical partition.

-This is why on bootloader configurations you give `/dev/sda`, instead of `/dev/sda1-4`.

 ## Format disks